 For those of you who are unaware, court supervision is essentially a promise that you won't violate any criminal, ordinance, or traffic laws during the supervising period in exchange for the ticket not being on your public driving record.
-It is also a promise that you will pay all fines and court costs as well … More What can I do to keep my court supervision if I got another ticket?
+It is also a promise that you will pay all fines and court costs as well … Continue reading What can I do to keep my court supervision if I got another ticket?

 Question Continued: I am 20 years old and was suspended for receiving a second speeding ticket conviction.
 My previous lawyer lifted the suspension and I got supervision with traffic school.
 After my supervision ended, I got another ticket for a stop sign violation.
-Can I get supervision and traffic school again and how likely is … More Can I do traffic school again and get court supervision?
+Can I get supervision and traffic school again and how likely is … Continue reading Can I do traffic school again and get court supervision?